Ian & Sylvia

-Ian & Sylvia were a Canadian folk and country music duo which consisted of Ian and Sylvia Tyson.
+Ian & Sylvia were a Canadian folk and country music duo that consisted of Ian and Sylvia Tyson.
 They began performing together in 1959 (full-time in 1961), married in 1964, and divorced and stopped performing together in 1975.

 History

 Early lives

 Ian Tyson, CM, AOE was born in Victoria, British Columbia in 1933.
 In his teens, he decided upon a career as a rodeo rider.
 Recovering from injuries sustained from a fall during the mid-1950s, he started learning guitar.
 In the late 1950s, he relocated to Toronto, aspiring to a career as a commercial artist.
 He also started playing clubs and coffeehouses in Toronto.
 By 1959, he was performing music as a full-time occupation.

 Sylvia Tyson, née Fricker, CM, was born in Chatham, Ontario, in 1940.
 While still in her teens, she started frequenting the folk clubs of Toronto.